explicitcontextualunderstanding/BMAD-METHOD/docs/PRD-openvla.md

 #### **Deliverable: Optimized OpenVLA Variants**

-1. **FR-1 (Quantization):** The system shall produce an INT4 quantized version of a baseline VLA model using TensorRT + CUTLASS kernels, while also generating FP8/FP16 fallbacks when INT4 accuracy falls outside agreed thresholds.
+1. **FR-1 (Quantization):** The system shall produce an FP8 quantized version of a baseline VLA model.
+INT8 is an acceptable fallback, and INT4 is a stretch goal to be pursued only if time permits.
 2. **FR-2 (Sparsity):** The system shall use the NVIDIA TensorRT Model Optimizer to produce a 2:4 structured sparsity version of a baseline VLA model.
 3. **FR-3 (LoRA Adaptation):** The system shall apply a specified LoRA adapter to any VLA model variant to produce a task-specific, fine-tuned version.
 4. **FR-4 (Variant Combination):** The system shall be able to combine the above optimizations.